bttomio/CarryTrade/Code/codeReadME.md

 Code associated with analysis.
-Standard UIP regression and CIP regression code derived from code supporting Engel (2016).
-Code used for sorting data in support of carry trade analysis is original.
+* Standard UIP regression and CIP regression code derived from code supporting Engel (2016) - fama_reg.R and cip_reg.R
+* Code used for sorting data in support of carry trade analysis is original - DataSort.py